paulaamaya/notebook-sql/sql-notes.md

 - Each field has a defined data type.
 - Each field should contain only one value per record.
-- Each row of sata should be unique.
+- Each row of data should be unique.

 ### Field Constraints

 1. `UNIQUE`: Ensures that a field can only contain unique values.
 Throws an error if a field contains duplicate values.
 2. `NOT NULL`: Ensures that  a field cannot constain `NULL` values.
 3. `SET DEFAULT`: Assigns a particular default value to every record in a field.
 A value different from the default can be stored in the field only if it is specifically indicated.
-4. **Check:**  Ensures that data in a field satiisfies a specific `BOOLEAN` expression.
+4. `CHECK`:  Ensures that data in a field satiisfies a specific `BOOLEAN` expression.

 ## Data Types

-See here for a full list of [PostgeSQL data types](https://www.postgresql.org/docs/13/datatype.html).
-The most common ones can be found below.
+See [here](https://www.postgresql.org/docs/13/datatype.html) for a full list of PostgeSQL data types].
+The most common ones can be found below:

 | Type | Description | Examples |
 |-|-|-|